iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 ---
+title:
-title: Training and saving models with CML on a dedicated AWS EC2 runner
+  Training and saving models with CML on a dedicated AWS EC2 runner (part 1)
 date: 2022-03-31
 description:
   In this guide we will show how you can use CML to automatically retrain a